renatootescu/My-First-Project--A-budget-app/README.md

 The back-end is built in Python 3.6.5, with Flask 1.0.2 module, Pygal module, SQLAlchemy module and a few other smaller modules.

+Note: to run the application you will need to set up environment varialbles.
+See config.py for more details